BoosterTech/BoosterTech/README.md

 I'm a passionate **Front-End Developer** based in Ireland.
 I enjoy creating dynamic and responsive web application.

 ## 🚀 About Me
-- 💻 Technology is my pasion.
+- 💻 Technology is my passion.
 - 🔭 I’m currently working on improving my React skills and learning TypeScript.
 - 🌱 I am also learning more about advanced React patterns.